 Tired of all that sightseeing?
-Here’s some options for eating and drinking in Split!
+Here are some options for eating and drinking in Split!

 Figa Food Bar